GenderMagProject/GenderMagRecordersAssistant/README.md

    the scenario, enter the subgoal in the bottom text box and click 'create new subgoal'.
 Return to (7) and complete all subsequent steps.

-   15) If the scenario has been completed, click 'save and stop GenderMag session'.
+   15) If the scenario has been completed, click 'download and end my GenderMag session'.
 This will take you to another page and download a zip file with your session's information.